quii/learn-go-with-tests/json.md

 }
 ```

 It's quite odd (and inefficient) to be setting up a router as a request comes in and then calling it.
-What we ideally want to do is have some kind of `NewPlayerServer` function which will take our dependencies and do the one time setup of creating the router.
+What we ideally want to do is have some kind of `NewPlayerServer` function which will take our dependencies and do the one-time setup of creating the router.
 Each request can then just use that one instance of the router.

 ```go
 type PlayerServer struct {